arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 The default is an empty array.

 @RESTBODYPARAM{includeAllFields,boolean,optional,}
-If set to `true`, then process all document attributes.
-Otherwise, only consider attributes mentioned in `fields`.
-The default `analyzer` and `features` are applied to the fields.
+If set to `true`, then all document attributes are indexed, excluding any nested attributes that are configured in the `fields` array.
+The `analyzer` and `features` properties apply to the nested fields.

 The default is `false`.

 {% hint 'warning' %}
 Using `includeAllFields` for a lot of attributes in combination with complex